zenml-io/zenml/docs/book/extending-zenml/artifact-store.md

 2. As ZenML only supports filesystem-based artifact stores, it features an instance configuration parameter called `path`, which will indicate the root path of the artifact store.
-When creating an instance of any flavor of an `ArtifactStore`, the users will have to define this parameter.
+When creating an instance of any flavor of an `ArtifactStore`, users will have to define this parameter.
-3. Moreover, there is an empty class variable called `SUPPORTED_SCHEMES` that needs to be defined by every flavor implementation.
+3. Moreover, there is an empty class variable called `SUPPORTED_SCHEMES` that needs to be defined in every flavor implementation.
 It indicates the supported filepath schemes for the corresponding implementation.
     For instance, for the Azure artifact store, this set will be defined as `{"abfs://", "az://"}`.